-Employee expectations of the workplace have also changed post-Covid.
-They want high-quality spaces that support health and wellbeing, reduce stress and discomfort, and lay the foundation for great work and positive team building.
+Employees now expect high-quality spaces that support health and wellbeing, reduce stress and discomfort, and lay the foundation for great work and positive team building.
+A desk and a screen aren't enough.

 What is a touchdown space?